 If you’d like to get a better idea about the potential costs of your new combi boiler installation, you could try our free online quote tool.
 You could receive an indicative bespoke quote for your installation as well as a recommendation for a boiler that could effectively suit your needs.
-The tool could provide you with your estimate in as little as 30 seconds, so try it today to get the information you need to move forward with your new combi boiler installation.
+The tool could provide you with your estimate, so try it today to get the information you need to move forward with your new combi boiler installation.

 When should I get a combi boiler installed?

 The ideal time to get a new boiler installed is generally subjective to your home and your schedule.
 If your current system has broken down and is beyond economical repair, a quick installation is usually required.
 However, if you’re simply looking to upgrade or if your boiler is over the age of 10, you could arrange a time that’s suitable for you.
 We often recommend for homeowners to book a boiler installation in the summer, as there may be a shorter waiting time and you’re likely to be less inconvenienced by the loss of heating during the installation process as the weather may not be as cold.
 By getting your boiler installed in the summer you could avoid the winter rush and get your home ready for the cold snap.

 If you’d like to discuss getting a new combi boiler installed into your home, contact us today to talk to one of our trained advisors.
 Our free online quote tool could also provide you with the information you need.

 **Source: energysavingtrust.org.uk.
 Saving calculated when replacing G rated with A rated boiler in a semi-detached house.